Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 \subsubsection{Multilayer Perceptron (MLP)}

-Building upon the spectral feature extraction approach of ILR, we implement a Multilayer Perceptron (MLP; \cite{werbos_1970}) model that processes hyperspectral data on a pixel-wise basis.
-Given an input tensor $X \in \mathbb{R}^{H \times W \times C}$, where $H$ and $W$ are spatial dimensions, and $C$ is the number of spectral channels (1024 for MethaneAIR and 1080 for MethaneSAT), the MLP treats each pixel spectrum $x_i \in \mathbb{R}^C$ independently.
+Building upon the spectral feature extraction approach of ILR, we implement a Multilayer Perceptron (MLP; \cite{werbos_1970}) model that processes hyperspectral data on a pixel-wise basis. \mpc{The MLP treats each spatial sounding $\mathbf{x}_i \in \mathbb{R}^C$ independently, learning a direct non-linear mapping from the full spectral signature to class probabilities without explicit dimensionality reduction.}

-Our MLP implementation processes each pixel's complete spectral signature independently through a neural network architecture optimized for the dimensionality of our data.
-The network architecture consists of an input layer with $C$ nodes, followed by two hidden layers with 20 nodes each, and an output layer with $K$ nodes corresponding to our target classes.
-Mathematically, for each pixel spectrum $x_i$, the probability of belonging to each class can be computed as:
+Our MLP implementation processes each spatial sounding's complete spectral signature independently through a neural network architecture.
+The network architecture consists of an input layer with $C$ nodes, followed by two hidden layers with with $d_1 = d_2 = 20$ nodes each, and an output layer with $K$ nodes corresponding to our target classes.
+Mathematically, for each spatial sounding $x_i$, the probability of belonging to each class can be computed as: